r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 JSON has its excellent use cases too, e.g. for browsers communicating via Ajax to the server.

 But how to validate JSON payload against a schema?

+Conceptually, RESTful API's where never designed in such a way that you need [JSON-Schema](https://json-schema.org/) for it.

+Instead of a schema, only examples are usually used.

-Conceptionally RESTful API's where never designt to require a [JSON-Schema](https://json-schema.org/).
-Instead it became more and more polular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
-Of cource there are hundreds of libs, and quite a few interpret things completely differently than others - a good Esperanto looks different.
+Instead it became more and more polpular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
+Of cource there are hundreds of libs, and quite a few interpret things completely differently than others.

 A SOAP API is better suited in a larger enterprise context to ensure standardized and strong data structures within a communication between server to server.